drPeteD/pyenv-setup/README.md

 brew install pyenv-virtualenv
 ```

-##Update bash profile with the following entry
+#If not done previously, update bash profile with the following:

 ```
 if which pyenv-virtualenv-init > /dev/null; then eval "$(pyenv virtualenv-init -)"; fi